elifesciences/elife-xpub/docs/incidents/2019-02-06-multiple-file-uploads.md

 Peter and Cory run more tests, but unclear on what to do, delaying the revert decision until tests are finished

-20:39: Hem comes in, and says he didn't know the pull request would be deployed.
-Think code is production-ready, but not knowing the PR is in production.
+20:39: Hem enters the conversation, and says he didn't know the pull request would be deployed.
+Believes code to be production-ready, but not knowing the PR is in production.

 20:42: Hem raises a PR with the intent of having a revert option